Pizza & Pedagogy

 February 18th from 3:00-4:00 PM ET

-The Science of Learning presented by Dr. Kristen Gagnier, Director of Dissemination, Translation, and Education
+Science of Learning: Evidence-informed Teaching Strategies to Support Learning presented by Dr. Kristin Gagnier, Director of Dissemination, Translation, and Education

 Note: For certificate track participants, attending a total of any six workshops in combination [Pizza and Pedagogy, Eyes-on-Teaching, KSAS Graduate Teaching Seminar (KSAS only), Faculty Exchanges (2 max), Workshops offered by CIRTL or Summer Institutes] may count as your Phase I Certificate of Completion/CIRTL Associate level.
 Additional training may also be considered to count towards program completion on a case by case basis, email email@example.com.
 Participants expecting to earn Phase I credit are expected to actively participate for the duration of the workshop.